VintageW11/secure-cloud-architecture/security-plan.md

 These activities should be recorded:

-- Successful and failed login attempts
-- Who viewed or changed student records
-- Changes to IAM users, roles, and permissions
-- Firewall / security group changes
+- Successful and failed login attempts, Who viewed or changed student records, Changes to IAM users, roles, and permissions, Firewall / security group changes, Database connection attempts, and Backup success and failure events.
-- Database connection attempts
-- Backup success and failure events

 Logs should be stored in a protected location that regular application users cannot modify.

 ## Monitoring

 Suspicious activity that should be monitored includes:

-- Repeated failed logins
-- Access attempts to the database from the Internet
-- Unusual traffic volume against the load balancer
-- Privilege changes outside normal hours
-- Application servers becoming unhealthy
+- Repeated failed logins, Access attempts to the database from the Internet, Unusual traffic volume against the load balancer, Privilege changes outside normal hours, Application servers becoming unhealthy, and Backup jobs failing.
-- Backup jobs failing

 Alerts should notify administrators so they can respond quickly.

 ## Backup